zama-ai/concrete-ml/use_case_examples/cifar_brevitas_with_model_splitting/README.md

 ## Running this example

-To run this notebook properly you will need the usual Concrete-ML dependencies plus the extra dependencies from `requirements.txt` that you can install using `pip install -r requirements.txt` .
+To run this notebook properly you will need the usual Concrete ML dependencies plus the extra dependencies from `requirements.txt` that you can install using `pip install -r requirements.txt` .

 We also provide a script to run the model in FHE.